skilld-labs/trino-odbc/docs/markdown/support/troubleshooting-guide.md

 On Windows, you may change the default path in the DSN configuration window.
 In any platform, you may pass your log path / log level in the connection string.
 The log path indicates the path to store the log file.
-The log file name has `timestream_odbc_YYYYMMDD.log` format, where `YYYYMMDD` (e.g., 20220225 <= Feb 25th, 2022) is the timestamp at the first log message.
+The log file name has `trino_odbc_YYYYMMDD.log` format, where `YYYYMMDD` (e.g., 20220225 <= Feb 25th, 2022) is the timestamp at the first log message.
 The keyword for log path is `logOutput` and the keyword for log level is `logLevel`.